 The service has offices throughout the state: on the grounds of Central Louisiana State Hospital in Pineville, Eastern Louisiana Mental Health System in Jackson, and Northlake Behavioral Health System in Mandeville, and in Shreveport, Lake Charles, Lafayette, New Orleans, Livingston.
 The main administrative office is in Baton Rouge.

 What is the Child Advocacy Program?

 The Child Advocacy Program (CAP) is established within MHAS to provide qualified legal counsel to children in “need of care” (abuse and neglect) cases.
-MHAS operates CAP in fourteen parishes: Caddo, Calcasieu, Cameron, St. Mary, St. Martin, Iberia, East Baton Rouge, St. Helena, Livingston, Tangipahoa, Washington, St. Tammany, Orleans, and Plaquemine.
-The program is also in Denham Springs City Court, Covington City Court, and Morgan City.
+MHAS operates CAP in nineteen parishes: Caddo, Calcasieu, Cameron, St. Mary, St. Martin, Iberia, East Baton Rouge, St. Helena, Livingston, Tangipahoa, Washington, St. Tammany, Orleans, Plaquemine, Iberville, Pointe Coupee, West Baton Rouge, East Feliciana, and West Feliciana.
+The program is also in Denham Springs City Court, Covington City Court, Slidell City Court and Morgan City.
 A similar service is available in other parishes through the local legal services corporations.
 The law requires that the court appoint CAP in those areas where it operates.

 What type of representation does CAP provide to children?

 Louisiana has adopted the “direct representation” model for children in abuse and neglect cases.
 MHAS attorneys are required to explain the proceedings to the child in an age-appropriate manner, ascertain the expressed wishes of the child, and represent those wishes in court.
 If the attorney cannot ascertain the child’s wishes, or thinks the child’s wishes will cause the child harm, the attorney may request the court to appoint a CASA volunteer to the case.